 *Prices are for the lowest-valued dates from each series.

-Wow… and those are only a few of the liberty coins which have her image on them!
-These coins certainly show some dramatic and beautiful depictions of Miss Liberty.
+The above list features only a few of the liberty coins which have her image on them.
+These coins certainly show some dramatic and beautiful depictions of Lady Liberty.

-Two of the most popular coins ever made are listed above:
+Two of the most popular coins ever made (also listed above) are: